zng-ui/zng/TODO/_current.md

 # Menu

+* `list_presenter`.
+    - Resolve issue with tracking changes that are overridden in the same update.
+        - Example,  "insert(0, 3), remove(0, 4), insert(0, 1)" when iterated the
+          first insert will point to invalid data.
+    - Refactor some examples to use this.
 * Implement styleable stack `Menu!`.
     - Background, drop-shadow, automatic set `Toggle!` style inside to a menu loop.
     - Nested menus, auto-close on click.